-C. Retention of Land Adjacent to Wetlands.
+- C. Retention of Land Adjacent to Wetlands Standard Buffers.
+The following standards apply to those wetlands that are to be retained by the state, as described in B above: - 1.
+Class I Wetlands.

-Class I Wetlands: standard buffer.
-Guideline B determines if Class I wetlands and surrounding lands (buffers) will be retained in public ownership.
 Class I wetlands that remain in public ownership will include, at minimum, a 100-foot strip adjacent to the wetland.